GAMR1520/GAMR1520/lab-1.2.md

 > All sequences support this.
 > The `TypeError` occurs when no such method exists.

-## Slicing
+## Indexing

 If we want to access items from a sequence, we can do it by specifying the position of the items we want.
-This is known as *slicing*.
+This is known as *indexing*.

 Each item (character) has a position in the sequence (the string) known as the `index`.
 The `index` is an integer, beginning with `0` as the first item (character).
 In the above string, the character at position zero is `'h'`.

-Slicing syntax uses square brackets to indicate which character (or sequence of characters) we want to reference by index.
+Indexing syntax uses square brackets to indicate which character (or sequence of characters) we want to reference by index.
 This simple example gets the first character of a string.

 ```python